Prince William, Duke of Cumberland: Invasion of Hanover

-In 1757, the war having spread to the continent, Cumberland was placed at the head of the Hanoverian Army of Observation, intended to defend Hanover (of which George II was Elector) from a French invasion.
-At the Battle of Hastenbeck, near Hamelin, on 26 July 1757, Cumberland's army was defeated by the superior forces of d'Estrées.
+In 1757, the war having spread to Continental Europe, Cumberland was placed at the head of the Hanoverian Army of Observation, intended to defend Hanover (of which George II was Elector) from a French invasion.
+At the Battle of Hastenbeck, near Hamelin, on 26 July 1757, Cumberland's army was defeated by the superior forces of Louis Charles d'Estrées.
 Despite seemingly having the advantage towards the end of the battle, Cumberland's forces began to retreat.
 Within a short time discipline had collapsed, and Cumberland's army headed northwards in total disorder.
 Cumberland hoped that the Royal Navy might bring him reinforcements and supplies which would allow him to regroup and counterattack, but the British mounted an expedition to Rochefort instead, despite suggestions that it should be sent to aid Cumberland.

 By September 1757 Cumberland and his forces had retreated to the fortified town of Stade on the North Sea coast.
-The King gave him discretionary powers to negotiate a separate peace.
+George II gave him discretionary powers to negotiate a separate peace.
 Hemmed in by French forces led by the Duc de Richelieu, Cumberland agreed to the Convention of Klosterzeven, under which his army was to be disbanded and much of Hanover occupied by French forces, at the Zeven Convent on 8 September 1757.

 On Cumberland's return to London, he was treated badly by his father, despite the fact that he had previously been given permission to negotiate such an agreement.
 When they met, George II remarked "Here is my son who has ruined me and disgraced himself".
 In response, Cumberland resigned all the military and public offices he held and retired into private life.

 Final years

 Cumberland's final years were lived out during the first five years of the reign of his nephew, George III, who acceded to the throne on the death of William's father on 25 October 1760.
 Cumberland became a very influential advisor to the King and was instrumental in establishing the First Rockingham Ministry.
 Cabinet meetings were held either at Cumberland Lodge, his home in Windsor, or at Upper Grosvenor Street, his house in London.
 Cumberland never fully recovered from his wound at Dettingen, and was obese.
-In August 1760, he suffered a stroke and, on 31 October 1765, he died at his home on Upper Grosvenor Street in London at age 44.
+In August 1760, he suffered a stroke and, on 31 October 1765, he died at his home on Upper Grosvenor Street at age 44.
 He was buried beneath the floor of the nave of the Henry VII Lady Chapel in Westminster Abbey.
 He died unmarried.